joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-06-left-handed-sister.md

 $$ \boxed{P(\text{lefty sister}\rvert\text{sister Mary, some guy})}. $$

-### calculation
+### family first

-to calculate the probability of the "lefty sister", we need to know what kind of family "some guy" comes from. as we know, he could come from a 2-, 3-, or 4-child family given that he has a "sister Mary". in other words
+to calculate the probability of the "lefty sister", we need to know what kind of family "some guy" comes from. as we know, he could come from a $2$-, $3$-, or $4$-child family given that he has a "sister Mary", and can have anywhere from $1$ or all of his siblings be sisters.

+in other words, we can sum over the kind of family he comes from. this is convenient, because we know the distribution of family types, and we can easily calculate the probability to observe faimly members given the family they come from:

 $$
   \begin{align}